sidsharma3/Shopify-Backend-Challenge-2022/README.md

 To start the application first clone the repository to a working directory using git.
 Once the project is cloned, navigate to the directory which includes the requirements.txt file.

-After this open a terminal/command prompt window in your current directory and run the command below.
+After this open a terminal or command prompt window in your current directory and run the command below.

 ```
 pip install -r requirements.txt
 ```

-Once the previous command is completed, in the same terminal/command prompt window run the command below.
+Once the previous command is completed, in the same terminal or command prompt window run the command below.

 ```
 python main.py